 You may forget that everyone around you can hear every single word you say.
 Not only can what you say to be misconstrued, but a steady stream of one-sided chatter will also likely be annoying to everyone around you.

 Places where you should limit your cell phone use:

 - Restaurants: Put your phone on vibrate to prevent creating unnecessary noise if your cell phone rings.
 Only make outgoing calls if necessary and keep them brief; better yet, take the phone to the lobby or outside so you don't bother others who are trying to enjoy a relaxing meal.
 When people call you, let them know that you are eating, and unless it’s an emergency, tell them you’ll call back later.
 If you stay in the dining area, keep your voice as low as possible.

 - Movies, Theaters, and Plays: Turn your phone off before you enter the venue.
 If you are concerned about your children who are home with the babysitter, you may have your phone on silent/vibrate, but make sure it doesn’t make a sound when someone calls.
-Don’t answer it in the theater.
+Don’t answer it in the theater or at the symphony.
 Step out into the lobby and call the person back.

 - Churches, Synagogues, and Other Places of Worship: Turn your phone off or leave it in the car.
 You and everyone around you should be able to worship in peace.

 - Flying: Before your plane takes off, turn your phone completely off.
 Some airlines don’t allow cell phone use while flying because it may be a safety issue.
 There is some concern that electronic gadgets, including cell phones, may interfere with navigation equipment.

 - Bus, Train, and Other Public Transportation: Turn your phone off or have it on vibrate when you take public transportation.
 Limit your calls to emergencies.
 Once again, it is rude to chatter on a phone in public.